adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 }
 ```

+!!! tip
-> Don't call your model `SomethingDTO`.
+    Don't call your model `SomethingDTO`.
 This ends up as a `/tables/somethingDTO` endpoint and a `SomethingDTO`
     table in your database.
 Just call it `Something`.
 All the names will then line up properly.

 I've included several field types, including a complex type.
 The basic requirement for a field is that it
 must be serialized into a simple JSON type during transfer between the server and the mobile client.
 Complex